 In early 2017, AEP joined the U.S. Army Partnership for Youth Success (PaYS), a program designed to accelerate the transition of veterans to careers in the private sector.

 We also support our military veterans through our benefits program.
-In early 2016, AEP amended its bereavement policy to allow military veterans and reservists paid time off to attend funeral services for a service member with whom they have served.
+Military veterans and reservists are allowed paid time off to attend funeral services for a service member with whom they have served.
+This is in addition to AEP’s regular employee bereavement policy.
 We understand that a fellow service member is often as close as a family member, and the loss is deeply felt by our veterans.
-The policy change is in addition to AEP’s regular employee bereavement policy.
-We also provide paid leave for employees in the Reserves or National Guard who are ordered to active duty in emergency situations.
+We also provide pay differential for employees in the Reserves or National Guard who are ordered to active duty in emergency situations.

-AEP’s Military Veteran Employee Resource Group (ERG) is another way we support our more than 1,800 active and veteran employees and contractors.
+AEP’s Military Veteran Employee Resource Group (ERG) is another way we support our more than 1,800 military veteran employees.
 The mission of the Military Veteran ERG is to promote the roles and contributions of veterans and active-duty military employees, provide professional development and networking opportunities for our members and serve as a liaison between AEP and the veteran and military communities.

 We are proud of our work to support military veterans.
 AEP was one of six energy companies that developed the Troops to Energy Jobs initiative to provide veterans with a career path for jobs in the energy industry.
 AEP also participates in the Veteran Jobs Mission, which has grown to more than 200 companies.
 The coalition is committed to hiring veterans and has collectively hired more than 436,000 veterans since its inception in 2011.